 So if we are to keep marine fish and invertebrates in aquariums we must try our best to replicate those natural conditions.
 Keep consistently clean, clear water, with bright lighting, and constant water parameters, and you will be able to create your very own captive coral reef in your living room.

-The first thing to consider is the aquarium itself.
+The first thing to consider with a starter marine tank is the aquarium itself.
 Large bodies of water offer greater stability versus smaller ones.
 Stability is key to keeping corals, so buy as large an aquarium as you can, ideally 36”/90cm or more, and 250 litres in volume.

 Small marine tanks are also achievable and are known as nano reefs.
 Cheaper to set up and run, and with a small physical footprint, nano reef tanks can enable the keeping of corals in any space, but their small size does restrict the keeping of many marine fish species including tangs and angelfish.